phaustin/a301_students_eoas/notebooks/week11/goes_true_color.md

 ### Practice question 3

-Change the map projection in some of the lambert to azimuthal equal area -- does it look less weird?
+Change the map projection in from lambert to azimuthal equal area -- does it look less weird?